-Aptitude tests and diagnostic interviews are handled by the Testing and Counseling Bureau which is a Division of the Office of Student Services.
+Aptitude tests and diagnostic interviews are handled by the Psychological Services staff, in conjunction with the Office of Student Services.
 Arrangements for further professional help, from trained people off-campus, can be taken care of when necessary.

 Is There a Placement Service to Help Students Get Jobs?